 The following table provides a summary of ETC revenues for the System for the last 10 years.
-As indicated in the table, SunPass® revenues surpassed 78 percent of the total System Toll revenue in Fiscal Year 2014.
+As indicated in the table, SunPass® revenues surpassed 80 percent of the total System toll revenue starting in Fiscal Year 2015.
 In Fiscal Year 2006, the Department successfully completed the SunPass® Challenge program that was initiated in December 2002.
 Under this program, the Department increased the number of SunPass®-only lanes, added new capacity at select toll plazas, made several infrastructure enhancements, and improved the violation enforcement system.
-The result has been a significant increase in SunPass® participation.
-Today, the Department is implementing the next generation of ETC technology, known as Open Road Tolling ("ORT") and converting certain System facilities to All-Electronic Tolling ("AET").
-Under ORT, conventional toll plazas are replaced with modern toll gantries that allow customers to drive and pay tolls at highway speed.
-ORT allows ETC customers (i.e. those with SunPass® and interoperable transponders) to pay tolls electronically at highway speeds while maintaining cash toll collection in select outside lanes for the benefit of customers who do not have SunPass®.
+The result was a significant increase in SunPass® participation.
+In the last several years, the Department has converted certain System facilities to All-Electronic Tolling ("AET").
+Under AET, conventional toll plazas are replaced with modern toll gantries that allow customers to drive and pay tolls at highway speed.
+AET allows ETC customers (i.e. those with SunPass[®] and interoperable transponders) to pay tolls electronically at highway speeds.
 On February 19, 2011 and April 19, 2014, the SR-821 and the Sawgrass Expressway, respectively, were converted to AET.
 The Veterans Expressway was also converted to AET in phases starting on June 14, 2014 and ending on September 6, 2014.
 Cash toll payments are no longer accepted on these facilities.
 Customers must pay their tolls electronically using a SunPass® transponder or through the TOLL-BY-PLATE program, which is based on the identification of the registered owner of the vehicle after a license plate image is captured in the lane.
 TOLL-BY-PLATE customers have the option to establish a video account with prepaid tolls, or pay upon receiving a monthly invoice reflecting the TOLL-BY-PLATE rates, which are higher than the SunPass® toll rates.
 TOLL-BY-PLATE customers without a prepaid balance are assessed a flat administrative charge of \$2.50 on their monthly invoice to recover the cost of administering this payment option.